litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Bulk Insert
 ^^^^^^^^^^^

-We'll use our fixture data to demonstrate a bulk insert operation.
+We will use our fixture data to demonstrate a bulk insert operation.
 This operation allows you to add multiple records to your database in a single transaction, improving performance when working with larger data sets.